talkkonnect/talkkonnect/README.md

 * The insecure tag should be set as true if the server you are connecting to does not require a certificate
 * The certificate tag should contain the full path to your previously generated certificate which is usually a file with the extension of pem
 * The channel tag should only be populated want to connect to a specific channel other than the root channel on startup
+* The tokens list for each account for autorization to token protected channels
+* The voicetargets IDs and their corresponding users and channels
 ### The Global Section of talkkonnect.xml (Software & Hardware)

 #### Software Section